 Illinois estimates that when all is said and done, a person who faces a DUI will be out of around $18,030, on average.
 This includes the cost of the ignition interlock, the increase in insurance premiums, income loss, and court costs.
 Of course, this is just a loose estimate so your costs might be greater or less, depending on your circumstances and your criminal law attorney.
 Other expenses can also occur.

 If you are facing drunk driving charges, you should make sure that you know about important deadlines and dates.
+Make sure that you have a diligent DUI Lawyer in Belleville, Illinois.
 You also need to ensure that you learn about the options you have for dealing with the criminal and administrative components of your case.